The population and businesses’ sense of prosperity improved in November

-According to the June 2022 survey of Századvég Konjunktúrakutató, the sense of prosperity of both the population and businesses has declined: on a scale between -100 and +100, the value of prosperity index decreased from -14.7 to -16.8 regarding households, while it decreased from -14.0 to -19.0 regarding businesses.
-The decline in the indicators is still caused by the uncertainty induced by the Russian-Ukrainian war and economic sanctions and by the higher volatility in the markets (foreign exchange, money, bond and commodity markets).
-The sense of prosperity is possible to improve when the war ends, the uncertainty in the energy markets is eliminated, and lower prices develop.
+According to the November 2022 survey of Századvég Konjunktúrakutató, the sense of prosperity of both the population and businesses has slightly increased: on a scale between -100 and +100, the value of prosperity index decreased from -29.9 to -26.4 regarding households, while it decreased from -26.1 to -20.7 regarding businesses.
+The improvement in business and population indicators is also explained by the readjusted energy prices.
+The sense of prosperity index remaining in the negative range is still determined by the higher inflation environment induced by the Russian-Ukrainian war and the uncertainty induced by the economic sanctions.
+Major turbulances in the financial, foreign exchange, and primarily in the commodity markets have also reinforced uncertainty.
+The sense of prosperity is possible to significantly improve when the war ends, inflation reduces, the great uncertainty in the energy markets is eliminated, and lower prices develop.

 The fact that the U.S. Embassy in Hungary posted a video on its Twitter page portraying leading pro-government politicians and various public opinion leaders in a negative light, and that U.S. Ambassador David Pressman had a confidential meeting with two Hungarian judges who are members of the National Judicial Council, caused a major storm in the Hungarian public discourse.
 A November poll by Századvég assessed what Hungarians think of the U.S. Embassy's involvement in Hungary’s internal affairs.

 The Lincoln Project, or the Trojan horse of Soros and the liberals on the American right?